Canh Chua (or Canh Chua Cá) is my go-to refreshing and comforting soup during the scorching summer in Vietnam.

 • Rice wine vinegar (giấm bỗng)

-In Germany, I sometimes use rhubarb stalks to cook Canh Chua.
+In Germany, sometimes I use rhubarb stalks to cook Canh Chua.

 The Canh Chua recipe I’m sharing today is the most sought-after rendition beyond Vietnam.
 Rooted in the flavors of the Mekong Delta (Miền Tây), it has become a beloved staple throughout Southern Vietnam as well as the entire country.